ganbarodigital/go_scriptish/README.md

 )
 ```

 Whenever you call the function, the pipeline executes.
 The function returns a `*Pipeline`.
-Use any of the [output methods](#outputs) to find out what happened when the pipeline executed.
+Use any of the [capture methods](#capture-methods) to find out what happened when the pipeline executed.

 ```go
 fileExists, err := fileExistsFunc().Okay()